safar1212/blog-app/README.md

 ## Functionalites 😄

-- This is a crud app
+- This is a CRUD app

 ## Getting Started 🙌